Home » Simplify your calculations with ease. » Chemistry Calculators » Change in Enthalpy Calculator Online

 This table is meant to serve as a general guide for those looking to perform enthalpy calculations without the need for detailed substance-specific research every time.
 Remember, ΔH=m×cp×ΔTis the formula to use with these values, where mm is the mass of the substance in grams, cp is the specific heat capacity from the table above, and ΔTΔT is the change in temperature in degrees Celsius.

-See also API Gravity Calculator
+See also SO2 Addition Calculator Online

 Example of Change in Enthalpy Calculator